This Privacy Notice is effective from 30 August 2022.

 For further information, see ‘Marketing communications’ in this section below.

-Upon providing your information to us you can opt-out from receiving marketing communications in relation to other services which we offer and which are similar to those which you are purchasing from us, by clicking unsubscribe in the latest marketing communication you have received, or by writing to us by email at firstname.lastname@example.org, or by writing to us by post or contacting the marketing team on 01227 768374.
+You can opt-out from receiving marketing communications by clicking “unsubscribe” in the latest marketing email communication or by emailing us directly at firstname.lastname@example.org or contacting the marketing team on 01227 768374.

 Individuals, with whom the Firm has a relevant and appropriate relationship are recognised as a legitimate interest for both parties and on this basis we will provide information which we consider relevant about our services, updates on legal developments, event invitations and Firm news by email and post.